 We believe that the achievement of our business and financial objectives should be reflected in the value of our equity, thereby increasing stockholder value.
 To that end, our Named Executive Officers will be incentivized to achieve these objectives when a larger percentage of their total compensation is tied to the value of our shares.
 We believe that granting our Named Executive Officers stock options provides a meaningful incentive to achieve increases in the value of our stock price over time, as they will be able to profit from stock options only if our stock price increases relative to the stock option's exercise price.
-In addition, we believe that granting restricted stock units (RSUs) subject to vesting conditions provides a meaningful incentive to achieve increases in the value of our stock price over time, as they will be able to profit from the value of our stock price over time, as they will be able to profit from the value of our stock price over time, as they will be able to profit from the sincrease in the value of the shares underlying the RSU and because, as vesting is based on continued employment, our RSUs also encourage the retention of our Named Executive Officers through the vesting period of the RSUs.
+In addition, we believe that granting restricted stock units (RSUs) subject to vesting conditions provides a meaningful incentive to achieve increases in the value of our stock price over time, as they will be able to profit from the stock on the value of our stock price over time, as they will be able to profit from the stock units (RSUs) subject to vesting conditions provides a meaningful incentive to achieve increases in the value of our stock price over time, as they will be able to profit from the stock on the shares underlying the RSU and because, as vesting is based on continued employment, our RSUs also encourage the retention of our Named Executive Officers through the vesting period of the RSUs.
 In determining the size and vehicle (options vs. RSUs vs. other award type) of the long-term equity incentives to be awarded to our Named Executive Officers, the compensation committee takes into account a number of factors, such as job scope, the value of existing long-term incentive awards, individual performance history, prior contributions to the company and the size of prior equity grants.

-During 2018, the compensation committee did not make any equity award grants to Mr. Conley or Ms. Flaig, but did reprice certain of the stock options held by these executive officers, the value of which repricing is set forth in the Summary Compensation Table above under "Stock Options."
-During 2018, the compensation committee granted to Mr. Winzeler a restricted stock award to acquire 10,000 shares, and a stock option to purchase 40,000 shares with an exercise price equal to the fair market value of a share of our common stock on the date of grant.
+During 2018, the compensation committee did not make any equity award grants to Mr. Conley, but did reprice certain of the stock options held by these executive officers, the value of which repricing is set forth in the Summary Compensation Table above under "Stock Options."
+During 2018, the compensation committee granted to Mr. Winzeler a restricted stock award to acquire 10,000 shares, and a stock option to purchase 40,000 shares with an exercise price equal to the fair market value of a share of our common stock on the date of grant, with a vesting schedule of 36 monthly instalments after a 25% cliff vesting on 1st anniversary.